Skip to content

 Shimmy is a multi award winning filmmaker working in a variety of formats including Features, Shorts, TV, Documentary, Music Promos, and Commercials.
 He has been giving filmmaking and acting workshops for over 15 years and began training actors full time at The Factory in 2013.
 Some of the many actors he has worked with include Stephen Berkoff, Felicity Jones, Gary Lewis, Pat Short, Martin Compston and many more.

-Sarah Hone is an industry professional with over fifteen years experience working in the theatre and film world.
+Sarah Hone is an experienced actor, casting director and dramatherapist.
 She has a BA in Theatre and Performance and an MA in Dramatherapy, and has worked as a professional actress in Ireland, USA, Australia and Japan.
 In mid 2016 she returned to Ireland following a two year tour of Japan performing for Disney.
 Prior to that she worked as an extras casting assistant on the blockbuster “Mad Max: Fury Road” movie, in Sydney Australia.
 She has taught acting in universities such as The National Institute of Dramatic Art (NIDA) in Sydney and Temple University Japan.
-She currently works in casting for Ali Coffey Casting.
 Whilst living in Australia for seven years she opened up a successful private Dramatherapy practice working in the homeless, refugee and disability sectors.
+A regular tutor at Bow Street she recently left Ali Coffey Casting after 5 years to join Bow Street full time as Associate Artistic Director.

 Young Screen Actors